 I’ve always had an appreciation for good food and a belief that if you take care of your body, it will take care of you.
 It’s what led me to a career as a registered dietitian.
-I was fortunate to train at some of the most prestigious medical institutions, including Memorial Sloan Kettering Cancer Center and NYU in Manhattan.
 In 2005, I received a Master’s Degree in Clinical Nutrition from the University of Medicine and Dentistry of New Jersey (now Rutgers University) and went on to earn top honors and the Excellence in Academic Performance Award.
 There, I was mentored by some of the Academy of Nutrition and Dietetic’s top research and academic fellows.

 Throughout my years in the clinical setting, it became clear that the food we eat certainly effected one’s health and ultimately their quality of life.
 It wasn’t until after the births of my son and daughter that I became increasingly aware of how difficult it was to teach my children how to eat healthy in a very unhealthy world of processed, sugar-laden and artificially colored foods.
 It was also challenging to find enough time to prepare healthy meals and snacks with our busy family schedule.
 I found there was very little on supermarket shelves that hadn’t been processed or chemically altered.
 I soon realized the only way to avoid processed foods was to get in the kitchen and cook what I wanted from scratch…myself.

 Then one evening, I came across a TED talk by world-renowned chef and real food activist Jamie Oliver.